 Phonotactics refers to restrictions on the sequencing of sounds into words.
 For example, although the word /skif/ "skeef" is not a real English word (at least in the authors' dialects), it could in principle become an English word.
-It could not be a Spanish word, however, because Spanish has a general phonotactic restriction against /s/-initial complex onsets.
-The fact that different languages impose different restrictions on phonotactic patterns indicate that phonotactics must be learned from data (though some aspects like sonority sequencing preferences have been proposed to be innate; Selkirk 1984, Prince & Smolensky 1993; Berent et al. 2008; etc.).
-Speakers generally have strong intuitions about what possible words could look like in their language.
-The process of developing these intuitions is typically taken to correspond to forming generalizations over sound patterns in the lexicon.
+It could not be a Spanish word, however, because there are no Spanish words that begin with /s/-initial complex onsets.
+The fact that different languages impose different restrictions on phonotactic patterns indicate that phonotactics must be learned from speech input (though some aspects like sonority sequencing preferences have been proposed to be innate; Selkirk 1984, Prince &

+Smolensky 1993; Berent et al. 2008; etc.).
+Speakers generally have strong intuitions about what possible words could sound like in their language.
+The process of developing these intuitions is typically taken to correspond to forming generalizations over sound patterns in the lexicon, with learners forming generalizations based on the type frequency (rather than token frequency) of particular phonotactic structures (e.g. Chomsky and Halle 1965, 1968, Bybee 1995, 2001, Pierrehumbert 2001, Bailey & Hahn 2001, Edwards et al. 2004, a.o.).

 One common method for getting insight into speakers' phonotactic knowledge is to perform acceptability judgment tasks where speakers are asked to rate a nonce word based on its suitability as a possible word in their language.
 This might involve a forced choice task, a numeric rating, or other responses like magnitude estimation.
-It has long been observed on the basis of such studies that phonotactic judgments are gradient: speakers do not generally think of words as being "in" or "out" but can often arrange them on a cline of acceptability.
-The classic example from Chomsky & Halle (1965) is the three words "blick", "bnick", and "bzick".
-Although none of these are real English words, speakers typically find "blick" to be acceptable, "bzick" to be unacceptable, and "bnick" to be somewhere in between.
-Every experimental study that has tested for gradience has found it (e.g. Chomsky & Halle 1965, Coleman & Pierrehumbert 1997, Scholes 1966, Bailey and Hahn 2001, Hayes and Wilson 2008, Daland et al. 2011, a.o.).
-Further, Daland (2015) makes a compelling case for how gradient knowledge of phonotactics is crucially important for speech perception (e.g., Norris & McQueen 2008, Davidson & Shaw 2012, Chodroff & Wilson 2014; Steffman & Sundara, 2023).
+It has long been observed on the basis of such studies that phonotactic judgments are graded: speakers do not generally think of words as being "in" or "out" but can often arrange them on a cline of acceptability.
+The classic example from Chomsky & Halle (1968) is the three words "blick", "bnick", and "bnzk".
+Although none of these are real English words, speakers typically find "blick" to be acceptable, "bnzk" to be unacceptable, and "bnick" to be somewhere in between.
+Every experimental study that has tested for gradience has found it (e.g. Coleman & Pierrehumbert 1997, Scholes 1966, Bailey and Hahn 2001, Hayes and Wilson 2008, Daland et al. 2011, a.o.).

+Further, graded knowledge of phonotactics is crucially important for speech perception (e.g., Norris & McQueen 2008, Davidson & Shaw 2012, Dupoux et al., 2011, Chodroff & Wilson 2014; Steffman & Sundara, 2023), and speech production (e.g., Edwards, Beckman & Munson, 2004).
+It is also important for word segmentation and word learning, even in infants and children (e.g., Mattys, Jusczyk, Luce & Morgan 1999, McQueen 1998; Mersad & Nazzi 2011, Vitevitch & Luce, 1999, Storkel 2001).
+Speech errors produced by native speakers as well respect gradient phonotactic restrictions (e.g., Goldrick and Larson 2008, Taylor and Houghton 2005, Warker, 2013, Warker and Dell 2006, 2015).
 As researchers, we are interested in understanding what knowledge of phonotactics speakers possess, how they acquire that knowledge, and how it is deployed in other areas of language.
 A common approach is to develop models that allow phonotactic metrics to be computed for words given some training data sample meant to approximate a speaker's lexicon, over which phonotactic generalizations can be formed.
-These metrics are commonly used as predictors of experimental data such as reading time or acceptability scores.
+These metrics are commonly used as predictors of experimental data such as reading time, categorization, accuracy or reaction time for lexical decisions, production, speech errors or acceptability scores.
 Such models are useful because they allow us to stipulate precisely (a) what phonotactic configurations speakers are sensitive to; (b) how exposure to these configurations shapes phonotactic knowledge; and (c) how phonotactics influences speech perception more generally.
-A key criterion for these models is that they output gradient, rather than categorical acceptability scores.
+A key criterion for these models is that they output graded, rather than categorical acceptability scores.